 CAN HEMP CBD OIL GET ME HIGH?

-A hemp plant does not contain more than 0.3% THC per dry weight; this allows it to be distinguished from a cannabis plant, leaving it unlisted as a schedule-1 drug.
+A commercial hemp plant by law shall not contain more than 0.3% THC per dry weight; this allows it to be distinguished from a cannabis plant, leaving it unlisted as a schedule-1 drug.

 That means hemp alone has no place on the spectrum of “what will get you high” because it’s THC potency is 33 times less than the least potent cannabis strain.
-CBD originating from hemp will never get you high because hemp contains an irrelevant amount of THC to begin with.
+CBD originating from hemp will never get you high because hemp contains a negligible amount of THC to begin with.

 CAN CANNABIS CBD OIL GET ME HIGH?